Benton Flippen

-James Benton Flippen (July 18, 1920 – June 28, 2011) was an old-time fiddler from Mount Airy, North Carolina.
+James Benton Flippen (July 18, 1920 – June 28, 2011) was an American old-time fiddler from Mount Airy, North Carolina.
 He was one of the last surviving members of a generation of performers born in the early 20th century playing in the Round Peak style centering on Surry County, North Carolina.
 His contemporaries included Tommy Jarrell, Fred Cockerham, Kyle Creed, and Earnest East.

 Flippen learned to play old-time music early in life from his father, uncles, and brothers.
 He composed several original tunes and performed with the Camp Creek Boys and the Smokey Valley Boys.

 Flippen was a recipient of the North Carolina Folk Heritage Award in 1990.

 Early life and career

 Flippen was raised on a farm in Surry County, North Carolina, where he first played the banjo during his childhood.
 His father was an accomplished old time banjo picker, as were his uncles and brothers.
 During his youth he visited his fiddling uncle John Flippen, quickly turned to playing the fiddle and started playing with the area's noted bands and musicians, among them the Green Valley Boys led by Glenn McPeak, with Esker Hutchins and Leak Caudill.
 Esker became an important influence on Flippen's fiddling style, which included a heavy bow shuffle and bluesy notation.